becarpenter/book6/2. IPv6 Basic Technology/Auto-configuration.md

 The numerous options allowed in RA messages, and the other ICMPv6 messages used for address resolution and SLAAC, are documented in IANA's [IPv6 Neighbor Discovery Option Formats registry](https://www.iana.org/assignments/icmpv6-parameters/icmpv6-parameters.xhtml#icmpv6-parameters-5).

+A simple network can operate with SLAAC as the only way to configure host IPv6 connections.
+DNS parameters can be configured using RA options (Recursive DNS Server Option and DNS Search List Option) \[[RFC8106](https://www.rfc-editor.org/info/rfc8106)].
+More complex configuration can be achieved using DHCPv6, as described in the next section.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Address%20resolution.md) [<ins>Next</ins>](Managed%20configuration.md) [<ins>Chapter Contents</ins>](2.%20IPv6%20Basic%20Technology.md)